Bhagwan Lal Indraji: Initiation into archaeology

 As a teenager, Bhagwan Lal frequented Girnar, which had several rocks with inscriptions in the Brahmi script.
 Colonel Lang, the Political Agent of Kathiawar took a lot of interest in these inscriptions.
-In 1854, he handed over a copy of James Prinsep's paper containing Pali Brahmi alphabet to Manishankar Jatashankar, a local scholar.
+In 1854, he handed over a copy of James Prinsep's paper containing the Pali Brahmi alphabet to Manishankar Jatashankar, a local scholar.
 Jatashankar shared it with Bhagwan Lal, who made a copy of his own.
 Using this copy, Bhagwan Lal tried to decipher the Rudradaman I inscription on a Girnar rock.
 He could not understand the compound letters and the matras.
 So, he wrote to a friend in Bombay, requesting research material related to Girnar rock inscriptions.
 In response, he received several journals of the Royal Asiatic Society's Bombay branch.
 Using this material, he mastered the Pali alphabet, including its several varieties from different periods.
-He was able to make out unfamiliar letters, and to address omissions and inaccuracies in Prinsep's copy.
-He finally succeeded making a completely new transcript of the Rudradaman inscription, which greatly impressed Colonel Lang.
+He was able to make out unfamiliar letters and address omissions and inaccuracies in Prinsep's copy.
+He finally succeeded in making a completely new transcript of the Rudradaman inscription, which greatly impressed Colonel Lang.
 He mastered the Brahmi script.
 A.K.
 Forbes, who succeeded Lang as the Political Agent, introduced Bhagwan Lal to Bhau Daji, a renowned Bombay-based scholar of India antiquities.